CGI-FR/PIMO/README.md

 This exemple will replace the content of `id` field by the mathing content in the cache `fakeId`.
 Cache have to be declared in the `caches` section.
 Cache content can be loaded from jsonfile with the `--load-cache fakeId=fakeId.jsonl` option or by the `chache` option on other field.
 If no matching is found in the cache, `fromCache` block the current line and the next lines are processing until a matching content go into the cache.

+## Contributors

+* CGI France
+* Pole Emploi

+## Licence

+Copyright (C) 2021 CGI France

+PIMO is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.

+PIMO is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+See the GNU General Public License for more details.

+You should have received a copy of the GNU General Public License along with PIMO.
+If not, see <http://www.gnu.org/licenses/>.